paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ![Icinga 2 architecture](https://www.icinga.org/wp-content/uploads/2014/06/icinga2_cluster.png)

 Icinga 2 has a well-designed [distributed monitoring scheme](https://www.icinga.org/products/icinga-2/distributed-monitoring/).
-Only pitfall I found while setting up the test cluster is the amount of settings related to distribution: It could be overwhelming initially.
+The only pitfall I found while setting up the test cluster is the number of settings related to distribution: It could be overwhelming initially.

 ### Configuration systems integration